 Luckily there are many choices when it comes to buying LED headlights for your JEEP.
 There are definite advantages in changing to LED headlights.
 The headlights offer better lighting and help you drive more comfortably.
-LED headlights don’t blind the driver in the opposite side.
-They are actually more fuel efficient as they require lesser power.
+LED headlights don’t blind the driver on the opposite side.
+They are actually more fuel-efficient as they require lesser power.
 LED headlights last much longer than your original headlights.
 With so many advantages there is no doubt you must change your headlights.

 Installing Your JEEP Wrangler LED Headlights

 Before you see how to install JEEP Wrangler LED headlights, you must have done your research and got yourself the right LED headlights.
 This is very important for getting what you want.
 See the various options available and buy the one that most suits your needs.
 Once you have purchased from a local shop or online, please inspect the contents of the box and ensure that everything is present there as per the company’s list.

 The first step to installing your LED headlights is to remove the rubber clips and opening your hood.
 You must remove the front grill if you want access to your headlights.
 It is easy to remove the screws with normal tools.
 You must be careful not to damage the grill when removing it.
 You can put your hands underneath to push grill upwards and remove it safely.

 Remove the four screws that hold the headlight.
 You can now remove the metal ring around the light that holds it.
 Once you have removed the ring, you can remove the headlights.
 Carefully unplug the adapter and remove your old headlights.